 The author of the book, Tim, is a very charming person, he is only 30 years old, can speak multiple languages, and is a champion of martial arts and dance international competitions.
 These honors look very dazzling, but when you read this book, you will know how he got there.
 He even told you the method in the book (any so-called expert in a certain industry).

 The book is divided into four parts: D-positioning, E-simplification, A-automatic control, and L-liberation.
-This book is worthy of my recommendation and sharing, not because of the clever combination and meaning of these letters, but: we know that reading inspirational books generally depends on foreign countries, because foreign authors write books, generally tell you the concept or It is something written into your subconscious mind.
+This book is worthy of my recommendation and sharing, not because of the clever combination and meaning of these letters, but: because we know that reading inspirational books generally depends on foreign countries because foreign authors write books, and generally tell you the concept or It is something written into your subconscious mind.